Get the latest, first

 Comparing the Leading Tools That Scan Against the CIS Kubernetes Benchmark Framework

 CIS Benchmarks are a focused set of guidelines for the secure configuration, vulnerability detection, and threat remediation of distributed workloads.
-In this article, we compare the leading tools that scan against the CIS Kubernetes benchmark framework.
+In this article, we compare the leading CIS tools that scan against the CIS Kubernetes benchmark framework.

 Security frameworks help modern software organizations define their risk management processes and platform requirements to prevent cyber threats.
 The Center for Internet Security (CIS) is a non-profit organization that offers tested and proven best practices to help organizations protect their systems and networks from security threats.